 I last posted 10 days ago (that’s a long time in blog-world) but this was an intentional choice on my part.
 I wanted to take a small social media break.
 It was nice!
 What wasn’t so nice was that during these 10 days many of the women in my family came down with a head cold.
 Mom, at 83, has it the worst.
 She slept through Christmas, but is showing signs of improvement today.
 The rest of us are more on the mend.

 On Christmas morning there was more celebrating.
-Celia and Jeff had already told us that our gift was going to be a summer vacation with them.
-They sent us on a scavenger hunt Christmas morning to find out where we are going.
+Jeff had already told us that our gift was going to be a summer vacation with him.
+He sent us on a scavenger hunt Christmas morning to find out where we are going.
 I am lousy at deciphering clues, and Steve wasn’t much better, but after many hints we found our last clue.
 If you are a Die Hard fan, this at least is an easy clue:

-We’re going to Munich with the kids next summer!
-They have been there before and have lots of ideas about what to see.
+We’re going to Munich with Jeff next summer!
+He has been there before and have lots of ideas about what to see.
 There will be castles!
 This is something wonderful to look forward to and Steve and I are both very excited.
 Being female, I’m already thinking about what sort of clothes I need to pack :-).

 I have lived through Christmases that were less happy and relaxed so I really do appreciate this year’s celebration.
 If mom had been better it would have been perfect.
 Luckily Christmas is an annual event and we can plan better health for next year.
 (Note to self: lots more hand washing and never touch my nose.)